Application for Admission Procedures

 For most prospective students, applying for admission to the college's credit programs is an easy 2-step process.
 Start by creating a site account and choosing a username and password.
 From there, proceed to the online admission form.

 Returning students needn't reapply for admission.
 You're a "returning student" if you've taken even a single credit class at College of DuPage anytime in the past.
 If you have taken only non-credit classes, you are required to complete an admission form.
-If you have questions, call Campus Central at (630) 942-3000 and they can help you with your next step.
+If you have questions, call the Office of Admissions and Outreach at (630) 942-2626 and they can help you with your next step.

 If you are applying for entry into a health career program you'll need to complete a few extra steps, including the completion of a Health Sciences Admission Packet after you have completed your online application.
 Many programs within the Health Sciences require specific academic prerequisites.
 Learn more about applying for admission to a health care program.

 College of DuPage maintains an open enrollment policy.
 To attend, you must be ONE of the following:

 If you are under the age of 18, you may be considered as an Early Admission Student.

 In addition, COD offers a variety of Continuing Education and non-credit courses for students of all ages, from youths to seniors.
 These programs do not require the completion of an admissions form.

 Payment of a $20 non-refundable Admissions recording fee must be paid at the time of application.
 Online applications must be accompanied by online payment.
 Payment must be made or your application will not be considered as completed.